eatkinso/bike-anti-theft-device/notebooks/Elizabeth/README.md

 ![](id3lapinout.png)

-So we need to connect the format selector (pin 7, JP1) to GND because we want ASCII (UART) data output.
+So I need to connect the format selector (pin 7, JP1) to GND because we want ASCII (UART) data output.
 PCB pinout also shown below.

 ![](rfidpcbpinout.png)